Akihabara Travel Guide | The Center of Pop Culture and Electronics - GTN MAGAZINE

 @home cafe

-One of the longest-running maid cafés, @home cafe offers an authentic taste of the original maid café experience.
+One of Akihabara's most established maid cafés, @home Cafe offers a classic maid café experience.

-• Photos: posed photos with maids are a paid option
+• Photo opportunities: Commemorative photos with maids are usually available as a paid option

 Shopping Guide